-The purpose of Fetal Infant Mortality Review (FIMR) is to conduct comprehensive multidisciplinary review of fetal and infant deaths to understand how a wide array of local social, economic, public health, educational, environmental and safety issues relate to the tragedy of infant loss; and use the findings to take action that can prevent other infant deaths and improve the systems of care and resources for women, infants, and families.
+The purpose of Fetal Infant Mortality Review (FIMR) is to conduct comprehensive multidisciplinary reviews of fetal and infant deaths to understand how a wide array of social, economic, public health, educational, environmental, and safety issues relate to the tragedy of fetal and infant loss.
+Findings are used to take action that can prevent other fetal and infant deaths and improve the systems of care and resources for women, infants, and families.

-- To Examine and identify the significant health, social, economic, cultural, safety and education systems’ factors that are associated with fetal and infant mortality through review of individual cases
+- Examine and identify the significant health, social, economic, cultural, safety, and education system factors that are associated with fetal and infant mortality through review of individual cases;

-- Assess the progress of the community-based interventions
+- Assess the progress of the community-based interventions; and

-- Identify barriers to care and trends in service delivery and suggests ideas to improve policies and services that affect families.
+- Identify barriers to care and trends in service delivery and suggest ideas to improve policies and services that affect families.